Version for visually impaired persons

 • International Co-operation

-• Monitoring Council under the People with Disabilities Act
+• Monitoring Council under the Persons with Disabilities Act

 • Publications